-Our Green Kiwi itinerary has been specifically designed for visitors keen to minimise their impact on the environment.
-With carefully selected eco-friendly accommodation and a hybrid rental car, this 20-day self-drive itinerary showcases the benefits of sustainable travel and conserving resources.
+This itinerary has been specifically designed to have minimal impact on New Zealand's natural environment.
+With carefully selected eco-friendly accommodation and a hybrid rental car, this self-drive adventure showcases the benefits of sustainable travel and conserving resources.

 - Enjoy coastal walks and secluded beaches on the Coromandel Peninsula

 - Stay overnight at Kapiti Island Nature Lodge

 - Explore on foot or by kayak in Abel Tasman National Park

 - Plant a tree as part of a unique eco experience in Wanaka

 - Enjoy countless wildlife opportunities from dolphin and whale watching in Kaikoura to spotting Yellow-eyed penguins on Otago Peninsula

 - Accommodation in rooms with private bathrooms (with the exception of Kapiti Island)

 - 24 hour emergency assistance from our team during your holiday